 Sphere-UI is the patient-facing interface used to guide users through the intake experience.
 It gives The Intaker a more modern, structured, and interactive front end.

-The Intaker is designed to support intake operations and workflow coordination.
-It is not a substitute for licensed clinical care, diagnosis, or independent clinical judgment.
+The Intaker is designed to support onboarding operations and workflow coordination.
+It does not perform clinical assessments, ASAM level-of-care placements, or diagnostic evaluations, and is not a substitute for licensed clinical care, diagnosis, or independent clinical judgment.